Public event

 From Estelle:

-As you haven’t met with me before, let me introduce myself – I am an experienced therapeutic group facilitator, having worked in the NHS, training adults in the field of counselling, mental health and pastoral care.
-I also worked for 25 years as a counsellor and psychotherapist.
-I’m particularly interested in how our physical, mental and spiritual health connect together and influence our wellbeing.
+Let me introduce myself – I’m particularly interested in how our physical, mental and spiritual health connect and influence our wellbeing.
+I am an experienced therapeutic group facilitator, having worked in the NHS, training adults in the field of counselling, mental health and pastoral care.
+I also worked for 25 years as a counsellor, psychotherapist and supervisor.
 I now run informal groups encouraging mindfulness practice.

 I very much look forward to meeting you.